aapclark/apollo_prisma_docker/README.md

   * `APOLLO_TEST_PORT` | Specifies the port at which the Apollo Server listens during testing scripts.
 </details>

-## Additional Scripts

-This package attempts to be flexible in the ways the Apollo service can be run.
-For testing, running the test scripts outside of Docker might be desirable.
-Additionally, if quick changes are made to Apollo's `package.json` file, the _entire_ Docker Apollo service will must be rebuilt to reflect those changes.
-Following are descriptions of what each script in `/package.json` accomplishes.
-- `env:dev` and `env:test` utilize the python script in `/utils` to load a primary .env file in the root project directory to inform Prisma and Docker.
-This script is is called by other npm scripts and won't need to be directly called by the user.
-- `{stage}:docker:build` where `{stage}` is `test` or `dev` will execute the env-loading script followed by `docker-compose up --build`.
-- `{stage}:{container}` where `{stage}` is `test` or `dev` will load respective ENV and, where `{container}` is `docker` will launch _every_ service (Apollo, Prisma, Postgres) inside of the Docker container.
-Where `{container}` is `local`, _only_ Prisma and Postgres will run in the container -- the Apollo service will run in a NodeJS instance in the terminal.
-Currently this is most useful for testing, as Docker's terminal formats the Jest test feedback in ways less readable than the standard terminal presentation.

 ### Docker, Prisma, and Apollo Server